 They are a cool, fashionable accessory and a pleasant and effective way of not being dazzled by bright sunlight.
 Everyone knows that sunglasses are an important way for us to protect our eyes.
 However, they put a real damper on communication in an important conversation, for example.
 The person we are talking to can no longer detect the quite decisive signals from eye contact and the expression in our eyes.
 Our counterpart may find this quite unpleasant.
 Our tip: for that important conversation, retreat to the shade and push up your sunglasses elegantly onto your brow or pop them back in their case.

-Laughter is one of our body's most natural responses - not only in amusing and funny situations, but also to express a sense of relief after overcoming problems or as a highly effective self-defense mechanism when conflicts threaten.
+Laughter is one of our body's most natural responses, not only in amusing and funny situations, but also to express a sense of relief after overcoming problems, or as a highly effective self-defence mechanism when conflicts threaten.
 Laughter is simply good for us!